coralrofa/ROSES/README.md

 ####  Model Background

-Random Forest model uses multiple decision trees to process the data to arrive to a more accurate prediction of the target value from the given features.
+Random Forest model uses multiple decision trees to process the data to arrive to a more accurate prediction of the target value from a random subset of the given features.
+This is done with the Python Scikit-Learn library.
 It is a highly accurate model that compensates for overfitting by using the average of all predictions and most importantly it allows determination of the features with the most influence on the target.

-XXXXXXX If there are statistics involved, what stats are being included in analysis and why?

-XXXXXXX If no statistics are involved, what would you include if you had more time?

 #### Overview of analysis

-Connect to sqlite3 database via pd.read_sql_query

-Asses the properties of the database  to determine the size and integrity of the database. there were no null values identified.
+First we had connected to SQlite3 database.
+Then there was an assesesment of the properties of the database to determine the size and integrity of the database. there were no null values identified.

-Establish columns/target  and remove unwanted columns: The variables within the dataframe “employee-data_df” were subsequently split into dependent variables (features) and labels (target).
-Then, string values were converted into numerical values using the code pd.get_dummies.
+The next step was to establish columns/target and remove unwanted columns: The variables within the dataframe “employee-data_df” were subsequently split into dependent variables (features) and labels (target).
+Then, string values were converted into numerical values.

 Check the balance of the target values